What You Need to Know About Multi-Rate Meters

 Most businesses are eligible for a multi-rate meter.
 However, they are only advised for companies who operate during off-peak hours.

 Larger consumption businesses may be required to have a half-hourly meter installed.
 These are for companies who use more than 100 kWh of electricity within any 30-minute period.
-These meters will send automatic meter reading every 30 minutes to the energy supplier to ensure accurate billing.
+These meters will send automatic meter readings every 30 minutes to the energy supplier to ensure accurate billing.